iot-salzburg/IOT-Adapter/README.md

 ## Deployment

-The IOT-Adapter uses the optionally Sensorthings to semantically describe the forwarded data.
-The later consumage of the sensor data with the suggested [DB-Adapter](https://github.com/i-maintenance/DB-Adapter/) works best with a running and feeded [SensorThings](https://github.com/i-maintenance/SensorThingsClient) Client.
+The MQTT-Adapter uses the optionally Sensorthings to semantically describe the forwarded data.
+The later consumage of the sensor data with the suggested [DB-Adapter](https://github.com/i-maintenance/DB-Adapter/) works best with a running and feeded [SensorThings](https://github.com/iot-salzburg) Client.